KxSystems/docs/docs/ml/automl/ug/options.md

 _Random search procedure_

 Assuming `hp` has been changed to `random` or `sobol`, shuffled 5-fold cross validation will be implemented by default.
-This can be augmented by a user for different use cases, for example in the case of applying random/sobol search to time series data.
+This can be modified by a user for different use cases, for example in the case a user wishes to apply random/sobol search to time series data.

 The input for this parameter is a mixed list containing the random-search function name as a symbol and the number of folds to split the data into or the percentage of data in each fold.